blogabe/homebrew-xplanet/README.md

 ```

 This will download and build each and every single dependency whether or not you install with the full complement of options or merely a subset.
 It's the only way given Homebrew's changes that you can ensure dependencies also get built from source.

-As of 25Jan2019, the first step described above will break while trying to install the graphite2 dependency.
-Run the above first step, then simply `brew install graphite2` after the error, before re-runing the above two commands.